-- Focusing on and determining the technological needs of the Society, both present and future. - Investigating web and database technologies and communications-based systems with a goal toward increasing membership, improving staff support, and facilitating the core Society businesses of publications and meetings and conferences. - Initiating and offering online content in support of or as enhancements to: - o Technical Committee activities - New online services - Existing publications, conference and educational products. - Providing strategies, policies and procedures for online content oversight, including integration across TC activities, new on-line services and exist product.
+- Maintaining and revising current on-line offerings and initiating new ones with a goal of increasing membership, and increasing the Society on-line offerings in publications. - Supporting: - o Technical Committee activities - New online services - o Existing publications, conference and educational products. - Providing strategies, policies and procedures for on-line content oversight, including integration across TC activities, new on-line services and existing product.